arvidn/libtorrent/trunk/docs/manual.rst

 has failed the piece hash test.
 In other words, this is just how much crap that has been downloaded.

+``total_redundant_bytes`` is the number of bytes that has been downloaded even though that data already was downloaded.
+The reason for this is that in some situations the same data can be downloaded by mistake.
+When libtorrent sends requests to a peer, and the peer doesn't send a response within a certain timeout, libtorrent will re-request that block.
+Another situation when libtorrent will re-request blocks is when the requests it sends out are not replyed in FIFO-order (it will re-request blocks that are skipped by an out of order block).
+This is supposed to be as low as possible.

 ``pieces`` is the bitmask that represents which pieces we have (set to true) and the pieces we don't have.
 It's a pointer and may be set to 0 if the torrent isn't downloading or seeding.

+``num_pieces`` is the number of pieces that has been downloaded.
+It is equivalent
+to: ``std::accumulate(pieces->begin(), pieces->end())``.
+So you don't have to count yourself.
+This can be used to see if anything has updated since last time if you want to keep a graph of the pieces up to date.

 ``download_rate`` and ``upload_rate`` are the total rates for all peers for this torrent.
 These will usually have better precision than summing the rates from